practicingruby/unreleased-manuscripts/nicholas/modeling.md

   - follow-up
   - composite

-## Roles
+## Roles (Yellow)

-- Roles model the behavior of an Entity collaborating with an Event
+- Roles model the behavior of an Entity collaborating with an Event (i.e participation in an event)
 - may also have attributes
 - one of the most important archetypes in avoiding god-objects by bloating Entities with responsibilities
+- examples:

 ## Entities

-- Entities play Roles
+- Entities play different roles
 - Coad refer to Roles as hats Entities wear
 - Entities can play many Roles
 - parties (people, organizations), aka actors
 - places
 - things
+- examples:

 ## Descriptions